axieinfinity/ronin-documentation/docs/apps/rns/overview.md

 ## Domain tiers

-Some RNS names are considered more desirable and valuable than others, and are priced to be more expensive based on market demand.
-To distinguish these domains, we use the concept of *domain tiers*.
+RNS employs *domain tiers* to indicate the rarity of a domain name, which is determined by the characters that make up the name, and its value, which is determined by market price.

 You can quickly see the domain's tier based on its color card, which can be yellow, blue, or green.

 ![tiers](assets/domain-tiers.png)

-The tier of a domain name is determined by the following formula: `X = 0.5 x domain price + annual renewal fee`.
-As such, there are three domain tiers:
+The tier of a domain is determined by the following formula: `X = 0.5 x domain price + annual renewal fee`.
+As such, there are three tiers:

 * Tier 1 (yellow): X &#8805; &#36;200
 * Tier 2 (blue): &#36;200 &gt; X &#8805; &#36;10
 * Tier 3 (green): &#36;10 &gt; X &#8805; 0

-Only regular and auctioned domains are tiered based on this formula.
-Protected names also have a color card—purple—but their prices are set by Sky Mavis.
+Domain tiers apply to all RNS names except protected names and special names, such as active creators, communnity members, and Mystic owners.
+Such domain names also have a color card—purple—but their prices are set by Sky Mavis.

 ## Next steps